awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/setting-up.md

       + `CONFIG_KEYS`
       + `CONFIG_SECCOMP`
       + `CONFIG_SHMEM`
+**Tip**
+Check the documentation for your Linux distribution to learn how to verify and set Linux kernel parameters\.
+You can also use AWS IoT Device Tester for AWS IoT Greengrass to verify that your device meets these requirements\.
+For more information, see [Using AWS IoT Device Tester for AWS IoT Greengrass V2](device-tester-for-greengrass-ug.md)\.

 ## Feature considerations for Windows devices<a name="greengrass-v2-windows-feature-considerations"></a>

 Some AWS IoT Greengrass features aren't currently supported on Windows devices\.
-Review the following considerations to confirm if a Windows device satisfies your feature requirements\.
+Review the feature differences to confirm if a Windows device satisfies your requirements\.
 For more information, see [Greengrass feature compatibility by operating system](operating-system-feature-support-matrix.md)\.
-+ You can't run Lambda functions\.
-+ You can't configure system resource limits to customize the maximum amount of CPU and RAM usage that each component's processes can use on a core device\.
-+ You can't pause and resume component processes using the [PauseComponent](ipc-component-lifecycle.md#ipc-operation-pausecomponent) and [ResumeComponent](ipc-component-lifecycle.md#ipc-operation-resumecomponent) interprocess communication operations\.
-+ The following [AWS\-provided components](public-components.md) are not currently supported:
-  + Kinesis Data Firehose
-  + Lambda launcher
-  + Lambda manager
-  + Lambda runtimes
-  + Legacy subscription router
-  + Modbus\-RTU protocol adapter
-  + Secure tunneling
-  + Amazon SNS
-  + AWS IoT SiteWise OPC\-UA collector
-  + AWS IoT SiteWise publisher
-  + AWS IoT SiteWise processor

 ## Set up an AWS account<a name="set-up-aws-account"></a>